 - It can be used as a metric to measure and monitor progress in treatment.Assists in assessment of program effectiveness at a systems level.

 - It can help assess the effectiveness of a program or intervention at a systems level.

 - It provides a common language different providers to address the needs of a child and their family.

 - It does not provide a clinical diagnosis for a child or family.

 - It does not prescribe a specific plan or setting.

 - It does not replace a comprehensive clinical evaluation or judgement.

-Who uses the ECSII?
+Who can benefit from use of the ECSII?

-- Service coordinators and wraparound planning teams.
+- Service coordinators and wraparound planning teams